unfoldtoolbox/Unfold.jl/docs/src/tutorials/lm_mu.md

 typeof(data_epochs)
 ```
 !!! note
     In julia, `missing` is supported throughout the ecosystem.
 Thus, we can have partial trials and they will be incorporated / ignored at the respective functions.
+Helpful functions are the julia-base `disallowmissing` and the internal `Unfold.dropMissingEpochs` functions

 #### 2. Specify a formula
 We define a formula that we want to apply to each point in time
 ```@example Main
-f  = @formula 0~1+conditionA+conditionB # 0 as a dummy, we will combine wit data later nothing # hide
+f  = @formula 0~1+condition+continuous # 0 as a dummy, we will combine wit data later nothing # hide
 ```